Baviaans to Bay – 137km over 10 days (8 days’ hiking)

 Would you like to hike from the Baviaanskloof Mountains to the south eastern most tip of Africa in Cape St Francis?
 Combine two popular hiking trails, the Baviaans Camino and the Chokka Trail, and you have an amazing hiking holiday of 137km over 10 days (arrival and depature dates included).

-The Baviaans Camino starts in the Steytlerville District, and once over the Baviaanskloof Mountains you just follow ancient roads over many more hills until you get to Kareedouw in the Tsitsikamma.
+The Baviaans Camino starts in Klein Karoo, in the Steytlerville District, and once over the Baviaanskloof Mountains you just follow ancient roads over many more hills until you get to Kareedouw in the Langkloof.
 The Chokka Trail starts a mere 60km to the south in Oyster Bay and finishes in St Francis Bay.

 What do I need:

 Hikers and riders must bring their own hiking/riding gear, day backpack, hiking pole, a headlamp, towels and sleeping bags with small pillow.
 Be prepared for extreme heat or severe cold.
 Make sure what you bring will fit into a medium sized bag – clothes and extra snacks (things you feel you cannot hike without) plus energy drinks (preferably powder/mixes).

 Tents (if and when necessary), matrases and chairs will be supplied.
 99% of the route has no cell phone reception.
 The organisers will have a satelite phone for emergencies.
 A support vehicle will accompany all groups to ensure safety at all times.

 Breakfasts and dinners are cooked, and you will receive a hearty lunch pack for each day.

 The accommodation for the Chokka Trail is in guest houses and a resort, so pack a separate bag for the 4 days of the Chokka Trail – you will only need a day pack and hiking pole.